wp-plugins/name-directory/readme.txt

  - Show/Hide submitter name
  - Show/Hide search function
  - Show/Hide a horizontal rule between the entries
- - Show/Hide all entries if a user has not chosen a letter from the index
+ - Show/Hide all entries when the user has not chosen an index-letter yet
- - Choose if it has to be presented in 1, 2, 3 or 4 columns
+ - When you embed a directory, you can configure it to start with a letter of your choosing.
+E.g.: start on letter J.

 The administration view of this plugin has the familiar look and feel of (the rest of) the Wordpress Administration panel.
 I have done my best to enable some AJAX-features in the administration panel, so you can work efficiently while adding new entries.